AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 The current rules that are implemented are:
 * For each name there should be only one holotype
-* TO DO: if date of treatment known: check date specimen (only possible with defining treatments)
+* If date of treatment known: check date specimen (only possible with defining treatments)
 * isotypes should have the same date
 * check dates of the paratypes (less than or equal)
 * if there is a lectotype: neither a holotype nor neotype should exist